evolvingsam/taxWise/README.md

 ---

-## 💡 The Aegis Score (Vision)
+## 💡 The WAEC Score (Vision)

 Every time a user files — even a zero-tax return — TaxEase records a verified financial event.
-Over time, this builds an **Aegis Score**: an alternative credit rating based on tax compliance rather than traditional banking history.
+Over time, this builds an **WAEC Score**: an alternative credit rating based on tax compliance rather than traditional banking history.

-Partner banks and lenders can use the Aegis Score API to extend credit to the informal sector — turning tax filing into a wealth-building tool for the 80 million Nigerians currently excluded from formal finance.
+Partner banks and lenders can use the WAEC Score API to extend credit to the informal sector — turning tax filing into a wealth-building tool for the 80 million Nigerians currently excluded from formal finance.

 ---